ahvlima/rcloneMon/README.md

 # Dependencies

-First and foremost, the **wrapper scripts** were written and tested under Linux, but should run without problems on other *nix flavors (such as macOS).
+First and foremost, the **wrapper scripts** were written and tested under Linux, but should run without problems on other \*nix flavors (such as macOS).
 Running under Windows will require several adaptations, not possible at this time.

 ## Web Server

-All **rcloneMon** files served over HTTP are static. **rcloneMon** don't require a dedicated webserver. `rclone` can only act as a web server for regular (static) files when running with the `--rc-files` option (using `--rc` option or running in Remote Control Daemon mode `rcd`).
+All **rcloneMon** files served over HTTP are static. **rcloneMon** don't require a dedicated webserver. `rclone` can act as a web server for regular (static) files when running with the `--rc-files` option, combined with the `--rc` option or running in Remote Control Daemon mode `rcd`).

 However, it can make use of an existing web server (such as Apache) for serving all the static files, while `rclone` will still be used to provide real-time statistics over HTTP.